open-quantum-safe/boringssl/README.md

 BoringSSL contains a basic TLS server (`s_server`) and TLS client (`s_client`) which can be used to demonstrate and test TLS connections.

-To run a basic TLS server with all libOQS ciphersuites enabled, from the `build` directory, run:
+To run a basic TLS server with all libOQS ciphersuites enabled, from the `build` directory, run (where `<SIG>` = one of the quantum-safe or hybrid signature algorithms listed in the [Supported Algorithms](#supported-algorithms) section above; if the `sig-alg` option is omitted, the default classical algorithm `ecdhe` with prime curve `X9_62_prime256v1` is used):

-	tool/bssl server -accept 4433 -loop
+	tool/bssl server -accept 4433 -sig-alg <SIG> -loop

-In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms](#supported-algorithms) section above):
+In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (where `<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms](#supported-algorithms) section above):

 	tool/bssl client -curves <KEX> -connect localhost:4433